-The new Data Flow Delta has 3 main ways of exporting data.
-As with the previous Data Flow, the 1st feature of Data Flow Delta "Scheduled Exports" allows you to configure your exports by selecting the content and the target storage.
+The new Data Flow from Piano Analytics has 3 main ways of exporting data.
+The 1st feature of Data Flow "Scheduled Exports" allows you to configure your exports by selecting the content and the target storage.
 Push all tracked events every 15/30/60 minutes in a unique export !

 A dedicated interface allows you to configure your exports.
 Among other actions, you will be able to:

 - Multisite: Select a site, several sites or all the sites you are entitled to